sait-wbdv/fall-2021/src/assignments/cpnt262/assignment-5.md

 ---
 In the assignment you will:
 - Create static web pages for your API Documentation (`index.html`) and custom 404 page (`404.html`).
-- Serve JSON endpoints using `app.get()` and a local module.
+- Serve JSON endpoints using `app.get()` and a Mongoose Model.
 For example:

     ```
     GET /api/animals